 Less is More

-Using lower output power on your ExpressLRS or Crossfire transmitter module—for many, 100mW to 250mW is adequate for long-range flying if you maintain line of sight (without obstacles between you and the drone).
-Not only does this save battery life, but lower power can also reduce interference with the video signal since your goggles are in close proximity to the radio.
+Using lower output power on your ExpressLRS or Crossfire transmitter module—you will be surprised by how far you can fly with just 250mW (if you maintain line of sight, without obstacles between yourself and the drone).
+Not only does your radio battery lasts longer, but lower power can also reduce interference to your video signal since your goggles are in close proximity to the radio.
 When flying analog or HDZero, you may notice this interference as random static in your goggles when using 1W on your radio.
-This is especially concerning with DJI and Walksnail, as they tend to mask interference when the drone is nearby, but as you fly farther away, the interference becomes more prominent compared to the weak signal you are receiving, ultimately reducing your maximum range.
+You might not notice this when flying DJI and Walksnail, because they tend to mask interference really well.
+But as you fly farther away, the interference becomes more prominent compared to the weak signal you are receiving, it can ultimately reduce maximum range.

 2.4GHz vs 900MHz

-I prefer 2.4GHz because the antennas are more compact, and it performs exceptionally well for long-range flying.
+I prefer 2.4GHz because the antennas are more compact, and it performs well enough for my long-range needs.
 With 1W of output power on a 2.4GHz transmitter module, you should easily achieve 15-20km of range (often more than that).
-If you’re not reaching that kind of range, don’t rush into switching to 900MHz; there’s likely an issue with your setup, perhaps the antennas are bad or the placement is not optimal.
-Also consider using a diversity receiver on your drone, as this can significantly improve link quality.
+With just 100mW I was able to get 2-3Km easily.
+If you’re not getting that kind of range, don’t rush into switching to 900MHz; there’s likely an issue with your setup, perhaps the antennas are bad or the antenna positioning is not optimal.
 Only if you need even more range or penetration should you consider moving to 900MHz.

 Enhancing Efficiency and Flight Time